¿´Æ¬¿ñÈË

 Just five minutes’ walk from Westminster Tube and Waterloo mainline stations, the DLD College London campus is right in the centre of the capital with the Houses of Parliament and the River Thames on the doorstep.
 It’s dominated by a cool, curved futuristic tower, with 15 cylindrical steel-and-glass storeys.

-Inside, there’s a light-filled multipurpose atrium hung with the 61 flags of the home nations of its students that’s used for assemblies and as a social space; above that are more than 50 state-of-the-art classrooms, study hubs, plus a drama studio, media and science labs, art, graphics and photography studios, a broadcast studio and music practice rooms, all accessible from wide, curvy hallways.
+Inside, there’s a light-filled multipurpose atrium hung with the 56 flags of the home nations of its students that’s used for assemblies and as a social space where pupils can hang out and play table tennis against teachers as well as their peers.
+Above that are more than 50 state-of-the-art classrooms, study hubs, plus a drama studio, media and science labs, art, graphics and photography studios, a broadcast studio and music practice rooms, all accessible from wide, curvy hallways.

 Head